Audio Joiner

 Drag-to-reorder

-Rearrange the track order by dragging files up or down in the list before merging.
+Rearrange the track order by dragging files up or down in the list before joining.

 Silence gaps between tracks